-St. Augustine utilizes Smart Tuition services for the processing of parent account payments.
-Each family has established an account with Smart indicating how payments will be made and account information can be accessed at any time on-line or by phone.
+St. Augustine utilizes Blackbaud Tuition services for the processing of parent account payments.
+Each family has established an account with Blackbaud indicating how payments will be made and account information can be accessed at any time on-line or by phone.

-Parents have several payment options available through Smart:
+Parents have several payment options available through Blackbaud:

-- 1. By check: make checks payable to Smart Tuition and include your account number on the check.
+- 1. By check: make checks payable to Blackbaud Tuition and include your account number on the check.
 Payments must be received prior to your established due date.
-Mail payments to Smart Tuition P.O.
-Box 54228, Los Angeles, CA 90054-0228. - 2.
-Online: access your account at anytime using your personal password at www.smarttuition.com. - 3.
-By telephone: contact Smart to make a payment by phone or to establish automatic payments.
-Smart's help line is 888-868-8828.
+Mail payments to Blackbaud Tuition P.O.
+Box 11731, Newark, NJ 07101-4731. - 2.
+Online: access your account at anytime through your myschoolapp account. - 3.
+By telephone: contact Blackbaud to make a payment by phone or to establish automatic payments.
+Blackbaud's help line is 888-868-8828.